asutera/kaggle-connectomics/README.md

 Additional Comments and Observations
 ------------------------------------

-We will provide more detailed information in a paper we plan to submit to ECML challenge workshop.
+We will provide more detailed information in a paper that we plan to submit to ECML challenge workshop.

 Simple Features and Methods
 ---------------------------